pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 ######################### Datasource config #########################
 [data-sources]
-[data-sources.mysql1] # mysql1 is the only ID for the database instance.
-It is used for following `task.source-instances/task.target-instance` configuration.
+[data-sources.mysql1] # mysql1 is the only custom ID for the database instance.
+It is used for the following `task.source-instances/task.target-instance` configuration.
     host = "127.0.0.1"
     port = 3306
     user = "root"
     password = ""

+    # (optional) Use mapping rules to match multiple upstream sharded tables.
+Rule1 and rule2 are configured in the following Routes section.
+    route-rules = ["rule1", "rule2"]

 [data-sources.tidb0]
     host = "127.0.0.1"
     port = 4000
     user = "root"
     password = ""
-    # Uses the snapshot feature.
+    # (optional) Uses the snapshot feature.
 If enabled, historical data is used for comparison
     # snapshot = "386902609362944000"

 ########################### Routes ##############################
 # To compare the data of a large number of tables with different schema names or table names, or check the data of multiple upstream sharded tables and downstream table family, use the table-rule to configure the mapping relationship.
 You can configure the mapping rule only for the schema or table.
 Also, you can configure the mapping rules for both the schema and the table.
 [routes]
-[routes.rule1]
-schema-pattern = "test_*"      # Matches the schema name of the data source.
+[routes.rule1] # rule1 is the only custom ID for the configuration.
+It is used for the above `data-sources.route-rules` configuration. schema-pattern = "test_*"      # Matches the schema name of the data source.
 Supports the wildcards "*" and "?" table-pattern = "t_*"          # Matches the table name of the data source.
 Supports the wildcards "*" and "?" target-schema = "test"         # The name of the schema in the target database